ycpcs/cs481-fall2020-SR/assign/assign06.md

 # The Demonstration

 Your team should plan to present for the entire class period (including questions).
-Please remember to invite the Swarm Engineering Capstone team, and any other individuals who you would like to attend the presentation.
+Please remember to invite the Swarm Robotics Engineering Capstone team, and any other individuals who you would like to attend the presentation.
 Your presentation should include the following elements:

 - Demonstrate the system in action.
 If you have a UI, show it.
 - Run your unit tests to demonstrate your testing framework, and describe what is happening.